solaranamnesis/randolph-kirkpatrick/nummulosphere/part-2-full-text-english.md

 Strictly speaking, the supposed fossils in the above list are not true fossils at all but lumps mainly of nummulitic limestone more or less altered, with plankton organisms intermixed.
 The nummulites apparently all belong to one species, _Stromatopora concentrica_ Goldfuss.
 The "fossils" are really variously mineralized pseudomorphs (but not mineral pseudomorphs).

 In the typical Devonian _Stromatopora concentrica_ the nummulitic mass has been acted upon by various metamorphosing and dissolving agencies, such as heat, pressure, water, carbonic acid.
 Thus lumps have become differentiated from the common mass of the reef.
 The concentric laminae, astrorhizae, vertical and horizontal pillars are simply sculpturings and etchings, infinitely varied owing to the varying conditions.
 There is the difference between opaque and less opaque or crystalline, and also between hard and soft, so that curiously shaped masses sometimes get etched out bodily from a common ground mass, and branching pseudomorphs may arise (_Stachyodes_, _Amphipora_, _Idiostroma_).
-It is not surpising that the Stromatoporoids have been, to use Nicholson's expression, "the opprobria of palaeontology."
+It is not surprising that the Stromatoporoids have been, to use Nicholson's expression, "the opprobria of palaeontology."
 Again, _Receptaculites_ has always been a mystery.
 The eminent palaeontologist, Prof. H. Rauff,* concludes his monograph on the Receptaculitidae with the statement, "Ihre systematische Stellung bleibt noch ganz zweifelhaft."
 There must be some very special reason for this.
 The explanation is that these objects strictly speaking have no systematic position.

 *) Untersuchungen über die organisation und systematische Stellung der Receptaculitiden.
 Abhand.
 Akad.
 Wiss.
 München, 1892, Bd. xvii. cl. ii. p.
 647. Taf.
 I-VII.

 A section of _Receptaculites_ may be compared to a study in sepia.
-It is a case of opaque and less opaque in a uniform ground-work of nearly obliterated nummulite shells.
+It is a case of opaque and less opaque in a uniform groundwork of nearly obliterated nummulite shells.

-The segregation of these masses shaped like watch-cases, cups, pears, _etc._, is due, again, to effects of mineralization, to differentiation of hard and less hard, just as in the case of flint or marcasite nodule in chalk.
+The segregation of these masses shaped like watchcases, cups, pears, _etc._, is due, again, to effects of mineralization, to differentiation of hard and less hard, just as in the case of flint or marcasite nodule in chalk.
 A careful search will reveal the plankton organisms scattered about indifferently in the "walls" or "spaces" of any section of _Receptaculites_.
 Similarly in _Cyclocrinus_.
 It is unlikely that this supposed Siphonaceous alga indulged in carnivorous habits in early times.

 Very wonderful are the radial, concentric and lace-like sculpturings and etchings in _Parkeria_ and many of the eighty species of Cambrian Archaeocyathidae.